rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/666-here-be-dragons.md

-## Here be dragons!
+# Here be dragons!

 ![oh-look-another-dragon](../images/oh-look-dragons.png)

-### Tekton Pruning
+## Tekton Pruning

 We can globally configure pruning for Tekton resources by configuring the Operator *TektonConfig*.
-For example we can keep the last 15 *PipelineRun* resources, and prune every 15 minutes using this condifguration:
+For example we can keep the last 15 *PipelineRun* resources, and prune every 15 minutes using this configuration:

 ```yaml
   pruner: